![]() |

 thousand to about 10,000 by 1810.
 Iron industry also got a share in the war

 economy.
-Many guns of Napoleon’s army came from Belgian irons.
-In 1814, over 89
+Many guns of Napoleon’s army came from Belgian iron works, which by in 1814, with over 89

 After